 Growing up Cuban, you were always made aware of all the evil and dark forces out there in the world, right?
 It’s a miracle we made it to adulthood, and maybe the reason you did make it this far is all thanks to some of these superstitions.
 Who knows?

-We put together a list of the most common Cuban superstitions, but the list stays open, you are always welcomed to share your opinion:
+We put together a list of the most common Cuban superstitions, but the list stays open, you are always welcome to share your opinion:

 Do not bring home those sea shells!